OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/unsupported-use-cases.md

 app_type: traditional web apps, mobile apps, reactive web apps
 ---

-# Unsupported REST Enum Use Cases
+# Unsupported REST Use Cases

 Service Studio can import "enum" (enumerate) elements when consuming REST services.
 Service Studio represents these elements as Static Entities and each value of the "enum" corresponds to a Static Entity Record.